General pool information

 Water Exercise classes are available at Mercer Park Aquatic Center and Robert A. Lee Recreation Center pools.

-Indoor pool facilities:
+Indoor pool facility schedules:

-Outdoor pool facilities:
+Outdoor pool facility schedule:

 *Please refer to the Parks and Recreation main page for up-to-date notifications regarding pool closures or special hours.
 The notices can be found at the very top of the page.

 Learn to be a professional lifeguard through the American Red Cross Blended Learning and Classroom Lifeguarding Courses.
 This training provides entry-level participants the knowledge and skills to prevent, recognize and respond to aquatic emergencies and to provide care for breathing and cardiac emergencies, injuries and sudden illness until EMS personnel take over.

 Class is offered April 27-28, and May 11-12, 2019.

 Earn your certification to teach American Red Cross swimming and water safety, and gain the skills needed to teach courses and make presentations to swimmers of every age and ability.
 The Water Safety Instructor Certification Course trains WSI candidates to teach courses and presentations in the American Red Cross Swimming and Water Safety program by developing their understanding of how to use the course materials, how to conduct training sessions and how to evaluate participant's progress.